 - (17g) The exclusive competence of Member States with regard to the organisation of their educational systems and the content of teaching and of educational activities, including the provision of special needs education, includes competence for the setting up, financing and management of educational institutions, for the development of curricula and other educational activities, for the definition of examination processes and for the setting of the conditions of eligibility, including, for example, age limits regarding eligibility for schools, scholarships or courses.
 In particular Member States retain the possibility to set age limits in the area of education. - (17ga) All individuals enjoy the freedom to contract, including the freedom to choose a contractual partner for a transaction.
 An individual who provides goods or services may have a number of subjective reasons for his or her choice of contractual partner.
 As long as the choice of partner is not based on that person's religion or belief, age, disability and sexual orientation, this Directive should not prejudice the individual's freedom to choose a contractual partner.
-The prohibition of discrimination on these grounds should apply to persons providing goods and services, which are available to the public and which are offered outside the area of private and family life and the transactions carried out in this context. - (17h) This Directive does not apply to matters covered by family law including marital status and adoption, and the legal benefits dependent thereon, and to laws on reproductive rights.
-It is also without prejudice to the secular nature of the State, state institutions or bodies, or education.
+The prohibition of discrimination on these grounds should apply to persons providing goods and services within the Union which are available to the public and which are offered outside the area of private and family life and the transactions carried out in this context. - (17h) This Directive does not apply to matters covered by family law including marital status and adoption, and the legal benefits dependent thereon, and to laws on reproductive rights.
+It is also without prejudice to the secular nature of the State, state institutions or bodies, or education. - (17i) - (18) - (19) According to Article 17 of the TFEU, the Union respects and does not prejudice the status under national law of churches and religious associations or communities in the Member States and that it equally respects the status of philosophical and non-confessional organisations.